koji-project/koji/docs/source/HOWTO.rst

 will need a valid Kerberos ticket and your web browser will need to be configured to send the Kerberos information to the server.

-In Firefox or Mozilla, you will need to use the about:config page to set a few parameters.
+In Firefox, you will need to use the about:config page to set a Kerberos parameter.
 Use the search term 'negotiate' to filter the list.
 Change network.negotiate-auth.trusted-uris to the domain you want to authenticate against, e.g .example.com.
 You can leave network.negotiate-auth.delegation-uris blank, as it enables Kerberos ticket passing, which is not required.
-If you do not see those two config options listed, your version of Firefox or Mozilla may be too old to support Negotiate authentication, and you should consider upgrading.

 In order to obtain a Kerberos ticket, use the kinit command.